 Healthy Soil Benefits

 Growing in healthy soil results in your plants or grass being more drought tolerant, disease resistant & maintenance free.
-This means you will see healthier & greener lawns which are everyone’s dream.

 Tip: You can also make your soil healthier by administering lime or dolomite to correct the ph levels.
 Normal levels are around 5.5 to 7.0.
 Above 7.0 is considered alkaline while below 7.0 is acidic.

 But never try to use this method without testing the soil.
 You can actually cause more harm by killing the grass or other plants.